Watson Institute for International and Public Affairs

 GPD is a training program, not a degree-granting program.
-All GPD trainees must first be admitted as PhD candidates in AnthropologyEconomicsHistory, Political Science, or Sociology.
-When applying to Brown, prospective PhD candidates can indicate their interest in GPD.
-Students admitted to these PhD programs can become trainees at any time during their first three years of study at Brown.
+All GPD trainees must first be admitted as Ph.D. candidates in AnthropologyEconomicsHistory, Political Science, or Sociology.
+When applying to Brown, prospective Ph.D. candidates can indicate their interest in GPD.
+Students admitted to these Ph.D. programs can participate in GPD hosted events and activities at any time during their years of study at Brown.
 At the end of their first year, students can also apply for a GPD fellowship.

-Eligibility: all PhD students who are currently in their first or second year of PhD training in Anthropology, Economics, History, Political Science, or Sociology are eligible.
-All candidates must meet the following criteria: 1) a research interest in development broadly defined, 2) an interest in acquiring and using interdisciplinary skills and knowledge, and 3) a commitment to dissertation research that includes field-based research in developing regions.
+Eligibility: all PhD students who are currently in their first, second or third year of PhD training in Anthropology, Economics, History, Political Science, or Sociology are eligible.
+All candidates must meet the following criteria: 1) a research interest in development broadly defined, 2) an interest in acquiring and using interdisciplinary skills and knowledge, and 3) a commitment to dissertation research that includes field-based research.

 Requirements: in addition to completing the requirements for normal progress in their home department, Fellows are expected to complete all the requirements of the GPD program.
 The requirements are as follows: